 2650 Reuben Elsnorth (Ellsworth) of Windsor, Connecticut.

 The dial is brass and has been recently restored with a silver wash.
-It is skillfully engraved.
+The decoration is engraved into the front surface.
 The time ring is formatted with Roman numerals which mark each hour and Arabic numerals mark each five minute indications.
 The seconds are engraved on a separate seconds bit that is inset and applied the the back of the dial in the traditional location.
 This clock also features a calendar.
 This is located above the numeral six.
 The Maker's name is engraved in the arch along with his working location.

 The time and strike movement is brass, eight-day duration and of good quality.
 This clock made circa 1780 and stands approximately 7 feet 8 inches tall to the top of the arches or 8 feet tall to the top of the wooden turned finial.